Creating Goals That Rock!

 Ok, now you have a bit of fuel for your fire!

-Get going this week on re-writing your wishes into real goals.
-If you’re not super fired up about one of your original brain dumps, leave it for now.
-Concentrate on the ones that’ll make a true difference to your happiness.
+Get going this week on re-writing your wishes into real goals that’ll make a true difference to your happiness.

-Getting clear about what you want and writing them down in this powerful way is how you’re going to create goals that rock.
+Getting clear about what you want and writing it down in this powerful way is how you’re going to create goals that rock.

-Next week you’ll be creating action plans to move a few of your top goals into takeoff position.
+In Part 3 you’ll be creating action plans to move a few of your top goals into take-off position.
 Hold on tight – it’s going to be a great ride!